Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      6) msvc64 does not support the organize application
      7) msvc64 does not build the sample/test applications (such as exfprint.exe)
      8) msvc64 has no test/build verification scripts
+     9) msvc64 supports building with zlib1.2.5 (default) or zlib1.2.3

      msvc will continue to be supported for 32 bit builds using DevStudio 2003/05/08, however there is no plan to enhance or develop msvc going forward.